wk0/truffle-uport-drizzle-react-materialui-starter/README.md

     ```
     truffle migrate --network ganache_gui
     ```
     And if you want to add a network, like main or a test net, add it to truffle.js as a network.
 Refer to http://truffleframework.com/docs/advanced/configuration.
-Truffle-config.js is for Windows compatibility, but I added ganache_gui to both to be safe.
+Truffle-config.js is for Windows compatibility.

 3. In your browser of choice (I'm using Firefox), open metamask and add an RPC network.
 Then add whichever accounts you'll need via the import account functionality.